 Graduates of this program are qualified for employment in child development centers, nursery schools, and as teachers' aides in private schools.
 This program also is an excellent resource for child development teachers and administrators who want to upgrade their job skills and parents who want to learn more about the development of young children.

 Special Admissions Requirements

-- Meet the program requirements required for admission. - Complete a physical exam, including T.B. screening and hepatitis vaccines, when applicable. - Satisfactory background check, when applicable.
+- Meet the specific program requirements outlined for admissions. - Complete a physical exam, including T.B. screening and hepatitis vaccines. - Satisfactory background check, when applicable.